Polemon neuwiedi: Description

-Dorsally, P. neuwiedi is pale brown with three narrow black stripes.
+Dorsally, Polemon neuwiedi is pale brown with three narrow black stripes.
 The upper surface of the head and the base of the tail are black.
 Ventrally, it is white.

-It may attain a total length of 172 mm, with a tail 10 mm long.
+It may attain a total length of 172 mm, including a tail 10 mm long.

 The dorsal scales are smooth, without apical pits, and are arranged in 15 rows at midbody.
 The ventrals number 238.
 The anal plate is divided.
 The subcaudals number 21, and are also divided.

 The diameter of the eye is less than its distance from the mouth.
 The rostral is slightly broader than high, barely visible from above.
 The internasals are shorter than the prefrontals.
 The frontal is almost twice as broad as the supraocular, as long as broad, as long as its distance from the rostral, much shorter than the parietals.
 The nasal is entire, in contact with the preocular.
 There is one preocular and one postocular.
 The temporals are arranged 1+1.
 There are seven upper labials, the third and fourth entering the eye.
 The first lower labial forms a suture with its fellow behind the mental.
 There are three lower labials in contact with the anterior chin shield.
 There are two pairs of chin shields, the anterior pair slightly shorter than the posterior pair.